budak7273/FreeSamples/README.md

 The source code is public.

-By enabling debug mode you gain access to the chat command `/cc_resetSamples` which will reset the subsystem's saved reward data.
+By enabling debug mode you gain access to the chat command `/cc_resetSamples` which will reset the subsystem's saved reward data, as well as the caller's.
 This is useful for testing the mod's functionality.
+You can also use `/cc_samplesDebugData` to send info to the logs about the global and command caller's samples.
 Using [Mam Enhancer](https://ficsit.app/mod/MAMTips)'s debug mode makes it very easy to grant/revoke schematics for testing the exclude lists, for example.

 This mod implements some features in C++ to allow for C++ only mods to affect the mod's configuration.
 Highlights include: